HenrykZschuppan/TableViewColumnResizer/README.md

 This code is released under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.

-Copyright (c) 2025 Henryk Daniel Zschuppan, Mecklenburg-Vorpommern, Germany Developed in Mecklenburg-Vorpommern, Germany.
+Copyright (c) 2025 Henryk Daniel Zschuppan
+Developed in Mecklenburg-Vorpommern, Germany.

 ## Issues / Contributing